-Pink sprinkled ears, pink candy Pearl noses, and chocolate whiskers just add to the eyes, and make them extra adorable.
-Of course, anything on a stick is 10 times cuter automatically, right?
+Pink sprinkled ears, candy noses, and chocolate whiskers along with the eyes make these easy bunny treats extra adorable.
+Of course, anything on a stick is automatically 10 times cuter.
+Am I right?

 They are almost too cute to eat.
 Almost!